DrEmmaSeymour/EmmaSeymour/README.md

 - Expertise in **Java**, **Kotlin**, **Python**, **TypeScript/JavaScript**, and **C++**.
 - Skilled in **refactoring**, **code review**, and **bug detection** at scale.

+**Note:** Most of my professional projects are proprietary and not publicly available.
+At present, this profile features a representative code sample, with additional projects to be added over time as they are prepared for public sharing.

 ## 🏗 Large-Scale Project Experience
 > Due to confidentiality and proprietary restrictions, I cannot publish client source code here.
 > However, here are representative examples of the scope and complexity of my work: